jamesloper/lemontron/_guides/software-guide.md

 ## Flash the SKR Pico

-1. Get your firmware file for the SKR Pico.
-    - [Download SRK Pico Firmware](/assets/downloads/klipper.uf2) (Latest as of 2024-08-06) or
-    - Check my guide for [Manually Build SKR Pico Firmware](/guides/manually-build-firmware/)
-2. Apply the jumper to the `BOOT` pins on the SKR Pico (located in the center, under the "TE" in "BIGTREETECH").
+1. Apply the jumper to the `BOOT` pins on the SKR Pico (located in the center, under the "TE" in "BIGTREETECH").
-3. Hold down the `BOOT` button on the SKR Pico and connect the SKR Pico to your computer over USB-C.
+2. Hold down the `BOOT` button on the SKR Pico and connect the SKR Pico to your computer over USB-C.
-4. Drag the .uf2 file to the PICO drive that appears.
-Wait for the drive to disappear and reappear and then disconnect the USB-C.
+3. Drag the klipper.uf2 file to the PICO drive that appears.
+Wait for the drive to disappear and reappear and then disconnect.

 ## Set up Raspberry Pi

 1. Open up the Raspberry Pi webpage by navigating to the network name of the Raspberry Pi in your browser.
-If you named your printer "lemontron" then your URL would be `http://lemontron.local`.
+If you named your printer "lemontron" then your URL would be `http://lemontron.local`
 2. Update everything!
 3. Click on the "Machine" tab (the last one) and upload the Klipper Config files.